singindian45/3ncryptor/README.md

 DO NOT ENTER OPTIONS 2 AND 3 AS THEY ARE STILL UNDER DEVELOPMENT

-4)If you have chosen 0 then you wish to encrypt a particular file.You may choose any text file.But if this file contains any new characters which are not already present in dictionary.txt then it will throw an error.The reason is that even though the updater fucntion updates dictionary.txt the changes are not saved until the program stops.Hence running the program a second time will not cause any problems.
+4)If you have chosen 0 then you wish to encrypt a particular file.You may choose any text file.But if this file contains any new characters which are not already present in dictionary.txt then it will throw an error.The reason is that even though the updater fucntion updates dictionary.txt the changes are not saved until the program stops.Hence running the program a second time will solve the problem.

 5)the encryption key generated will be saved in "encryptionkeylist.txt".You may use this for decryption